JMPerez/spotify-web-api-js/README.md

 spotifyApi.setAccessToken('<here_your_access_token>');
 ```

 When you set an access token, it will be used for signing your requests.
-Note that an access token is not always necessary, unless you want to sign your requests or have access to data that a user has granted access to your app.
+An access token is required for all endpoints.

 If you want to use a Promises/A+ library, you can set it:
 ```javascript